dialpad/dialtone/apps/dialtone-documentation/docs/design/colors/index.md

 ## Base palette

 Base colors are the literal value of all available colors.
-Use these only if all abstracted Text, Status text, Surface, or Border colors do not fit your need.
+Use these only if all abstracted Text, Status text, Surface, or Border colors do not fit your need — consult a Product Designer.

 Each of the colors listed above references these.
-For example, `var(--dt-color-foreground-primary)` is an alias to `var(--dt-color-black-900)`, and `var(--dt-color-foreground-critical)` is an alias to `var(--dt-color-red-300)`.
+For example, in Light mode `var(--dt-color-foreground-primary)` is an alias to `var(--dt-color-black-900)`, and `var(--dt-color-foreground-critical)` is an alias to `var(--dt-color-red-300)`, though will have a different value in Dark mode.

 ### Light Theme